-This measure includes 3,794 cancer patients.
+This measure includes 3,237 patients.

 For patients with metastatic cancer, it took a median of 34 days to start chemotherapy or radiation therapy after their first visit at their oncology clinic.
-Of the largest cancer types, breast cancer patients took the shorted median time of 28 days.
-The difference between patients on a commercial plan (26 days) and Medicaidenrolled patients (52 days) was 28 days.
+Of the largest cancer types, patients with breast cancer took the shortest median time of 28 days.
+The difference between patients on a commercial plan (26 days) and Medicaid-enrolled patients (52 days) was 26 days.

-7. TIMELINESS OF CARE REPORTING - STATE LEVEL REPORTING
+7. TIMELINESS OF CARE REPORTING - STATE-LEVEL REPORTING